carousel/php-design-patterns/clasification.md

 * The code structure is frozen at compile-time;
 * A program's run-time structure consists of rapidly changing networks of communicating objects
 * Aggregation implies that an aggregate object and its owner have identical lifetimes.
 * Aggregation relationships tend to be fewer and more permanent than acquaintance.
-Acquaintances, in contrast, are made and remade more frequently, sometimes existing only for the duration of an operation
+* Acquaintances, in contrast, are made and remade more frequently, sometimes existing only for the duration of an operation
 * The system's run-time structure must be imposed more by the designer than the language.
-* the run-time structures aren't clear from the code until you understand the patterns.
+* The run-time structures aren't clear from the code until you understand the patterns.
-* Aggregation relationships tend to be fewer and more permanent than acquaintance.
+* Encapsulating the concept that varies (change without redesign)
 * Heavy use of object composition can make designs harder to understand.
-#Three kind of software
+* Since the framework's main contribution to an application is the architecture it defines.
+Therefore it's imperative to design the framework to be as flexible and extensible as possible.
+* Design patterns are smaller, more abstract and less specialized then framework

+##Creational
+*   Creational patterns become important as systems evolve to depend more on object composition than class inheritance.

+#THREE KIND OF SOFTWARE
-##Application programs
+##Application programs (internal reuse)
-##Toolkits
-##Frameworks
+##Toolkits (like subroutine libraries, write the code/call toolkit)
+##Frameworks (design reuse over code reuse,reuse the framework/call the code,inversion of control)

+#CASE STUDY (lexi editor)
+##Document structure,representation,recursive composition,hierarchy(composite)
+*   my example?
+##formatting (Strategy)
+*   my example?
+##Embelishment (Decorator)
+*   my example?
+##Create families of objects (Abstract factory)
+*   my example?
+##Allow differnt hierarchies to work even if they evolve independently,decouple interface abstraction from implementatnin abstraction(Brigde)
+*   my example?
+##Command (encapsulate request,centralized access to functionality scattered throughout application)
+*   my example?
+##Iterator
+##Captures techniques for supporting access and traversal over different object (Iterator,store their own copy of the state of traversal)
+* my example
+##Different analysis often require same kind of traversal